VrityaCodeRishi/gitops-app-project-in-GKE/README.md

 ## GitHub Actions Workflow

-The workflow builds frontend and backend images on pushes to `main`, pushes to GHCR, then opens a PR updating Helm values with the new image tag (`${{ github.sha }}`).
-When the PR is merged, Argo CD reconciles the chart update into the cluster.
+The workflow builds frontend and backend images on pushes to `main`, pushes them to GHCR, then commits updated Helm values directly to `main` (skipping automated changes when the actor is already the GitHub Actions bot).
+Argo CD detects the updated tag values and reconciles the chart.

 Secrets required: